maxsmith25/infant_under_five_mortality/README.md

 Below are three plots that compare mortality to the three features in my data set.
 After that is a table of the correlations.
-We see that the strongest correlation is between Life Expectancy and mortality
+We see that the strongest correlation is between Life Expectancy and mortality.
+The other two are more difficult to see a relationship so the correlation coefficients help us learn more about the relationships.

 ```python